matter-labs/zksync-lite-docs/docs/api/v0.1/README.md

 ### Introduction

 The REST API of zkSync server is available at "\${ZKSYNC_SERVER_ADDRESS}/api/v0.1".
-In the examples below we will use the `rinkeby` zkSync testnet API, thus URLs will look start `https://rinkeby-api.zksync.io/api/v0.1/`.
+In the examples below we will use the `goerli` zkSync testnet API, thus URLs will look start `https://goerli-api.zksync.io/api/v0.1/`.

 All available API addresses for zkSync:

-- `https://rinkeby-api.zksync.io/api/v0.1/` - API for Rinkeby testnet server
-- `https://ropsten-api.zksync.io/api/v0.1/` - API for Ropsten testnet server
+- `https://goerli-api.zksync.io/api/v0.1/` - API for Goerli testnet server
 - `https://api.zksync.io/api/v0.1/` - API for Mainnet server

 To interact with REST API from javascript one may use any of available packages providing the interface to perform HTTP